Korean-language Sources on Gender and Sexuality #1: PlayHolic

 Korean Sociological Image #22: Fresh, Young Meat

-For reasons that will soon become clear, girl-group Kara’s (카라) latest commercial for Cob Chicken (Cob 구어조은닭) is making big waves in the Korea media at the moment.
-But one suspects that most male viewers in particular are missing just how ground-breaking it really is:
+For reasons that will soon become clear, girl-group Kara’s (카라) latest commercial for Cob Chicken (Cob 구어조은닭) is making big waves at the moment.

-Yes, those are indeed shapely buttocks firmly thrust into our faces 3 seconds into the commercial.
-But those are to be expected, as Kara has been well-known for their “butt dance” since first performing it as part of their single “Mister” (미스터) back in August, which is playing in the background.
-Not only would it have been very strange not to have used it here then, but it has become something of a meme in K-pop, aptly demonstrated by this rather surreal clip of perhaps 25 female singers from various groups simultaneously performing it in a recent comedy program:
+Part of Kara’s “butt dance” used in the choreography to “Mister” (미스터) though, which is playing in the background, it have been very strange not to have used it here.
+Indeed, it’s become something of a meme in K-pop, aptly demonstrated by this rather surreal clip of perhaps 25 female singers simultaneously performing it in a recent comedy program:

-Much more surprising then, is the sudden entrance of the well-muscled male at 0:17.
-And no, it’s not “groundbreaking” in the sense that it’s an explicit case of male objectification: while that’s comparatively rare, it’s not exactly a first for Korea.
+In light of that, it’s actually the sudden entrance of the well-muscled male at 0:17 that’s the most interesting and surprisng.
+And no, it’s not “groundbreaking” in the sense that it’s an explicit case of male objectification, which is not exactly a first for Korea.
 Rather, I label it as such because not only is the first time the makers of a Korean commercial have acknowledged their objectification of women and men therein, it’s also the first in which that acknowledgment has become a central, almost satirical theme of the commercial.
 Consider the screenshot viewers see immediately after the half-naked man for instance:

-I acknowledge though, that a commercial objectifying both sexes is perhaps a strange choice to also include in that vein.
-But recall that the development of Korean Gender Studies as an academic discipline somewhat lags behind its Western counterparts (let alone in popular discourse), with the result that a Korean language search for, say, “sexist advertisements” for example, will actually provide very few Korean examples: in all seriousness, I wouldn’t be surprised if there’s more here than on the entire Korean-language internet.
-Getting the notion that objectification occurs in advertisements and in wider society out by whatever means then, I’d argue, is a very important first step towards rectifying that.
+Granted, lauding a commercial objectifying both sexes is perhaps a strange choice to include in that vein.
+But recall that the academic studies of gender studies and feminism don’t really seem to have permeated wider Korean society like they did in the 1960s and ’70s in the West, with the result that a Korean language search for, say, “sexist advertisements”, will provide very few Korean examples.
+Getting the notion that objectification occurs in advertisements and in wider society out by whatever means then, I’d argue, is a very important first step towards rectifying that (however ironic this particular example is!).

 Update: For comparison, numerous examples of the sexualizing and/or gendering of food in Western advertisements are available here.

 Update 3: A photoshopped image that has been spreading around the Korean internet in the wake of the advertisement(s).
-Normally I’d demur from posting this sort of thing, but it seems appropriate here:
+Normally I’d demur from posting this sort of thing, but it seemed appropriate here:

-(For all posts in my Korea Sociological Images series, see here)
+(For more posts in the Korea Sociological Images series, see here)

 Korean Sociological Image #21: Calf Reduction Surgery

-It’s one thing to be aware of the popularity of calf-reduction surgery in Korea on an abstract level, but quite another to see the results in the flesh for the first time.
+It’s one thing to be aware of the popularity of calf-reduction surgery on an abstract level, but quite another to see the results in the flesh.

 Unfortunately though, it is neither a mistake nor a satire, but is instead from a genuine advertisement in this month’s Busan edition of Cocofun (코코펀), a free local entertainment guide available in major cities.
 Here is the full version: